 Learning requires repetition.
 I discovered at an early age that I needed to repeat things many more times than we repeated them in class.
 So I repeated things out loud at home, on the bus, before I went to sleep at night, just to be sure I didn’t forget them before the test.

 Learning is reinforced with reflection.
 As I was writing and rewriting my notes, I was reflecting on their meaning.
 If there was something I didn’t understand while I was reviewing my notes, I put a “Q” next to it in the margin to remind me to ask a question in class the next day.
 If I saw something that I found really interesting, I put an “I” for idea next to it.
 I still use this note-taking approach today in my journal.
 I’ve added one more letter – “A” for action to remind me of things I want to apply or take action on.

 Visualization supports performance.
 I didn’t know the word “visualization” then, but I imagined my successful performance before every test or major assignment.
 Picturing a successful end result is something we know works for all of us.

 Taking notes by hand helps you internalize and master content.
 If you’re not taking notes right now, do me a favor.
 Pick up a notebook or pad of paper and write this down – Taking notes helps you learn.
 Now say it out loud a few times.
 Keep that pen and paper handy any time you are reading or taking a course.
 If you are someone who loves to highlight your books, go for it; just remember that highlighting is not the same as taking a note.
 You still need to translate that highlighted line into something that is meaningful for you.
-Ask yourself why want to highlight a particular passages.
+Ask yourself why you want to highlight particular passages.
 That’s what you should write down in your journal or the margins of the book.